telefonicaid/fiware-orion/doc/manuals/devel/README.md

 * V2 JSON,
 * Plain Text

-The function `payloadParse()`, that resides in the rest library, in `lib/rest/RestService.cpp`, serves as a fork and calls the appropriate parse function, as shown in the picture below:
+The function `payloadParse()`, that resides in the rest library, in `lib/rest/RestService.cpp`, serves as a fork and calls the appropriate parse function, as shown in the diagram below:

 ![Parsing alternatives](images/parsing-alternatives.png)